Research

 Read about our work on PM Awards Innovations Coffee Table Book!
 (Extracted here)

-Deployed in multiple states/10+ cities in India, automatically testing thousands of drivers at a low-cost with >99% accuracy (test verified by human operator).
+Deployed in multiple states/10+ cities in India, automatically testing hundreds of thousands of drivers at a low-cost with >99% accuracy (test verified by human operator).
 See Overview and Dashboard.

 Instead of prohibitively expensive (>150,000$) overhead pole-mounted camera infrastructure to estimate car trajectories and judge driver manuevers, we use sub-500$ smartphones and additionally get driver state monitoring for free (face verification, mirror scanning, distraction and seatbelt checks).